eignnx/tide-naive-static-files/README.md

 1. Define the route to host your assets under
 2. Stip the prefix so the routes match your files
-3. Set up a `get` endpoint awith the `StaticFilesEndpoint` making sure the `root` reprents the path from where you run the server to the root of your assets
+3. Set up a `get` endpoint with the `StaticFilesEndpoint` making sure the `root` represents the path from where you run the server to the root of your assets

 ```rust
 use async_std::task;